 - Made in Dagenham (Nigel Cole, 2010) 15

 Perhaps you’re obsessed with Pose, or you just Love, Simon?
-This Pride Month, we're celebrating the most iconic LGBTQ+ characters in film and TV.
+Here's our round-up of the most iconic LGBTQ+ characters in film and TV.